abhay-korti/profanity-checker-prototype/README.md

 5. The script creates a new file and writes down the original sentence along with the Profanity Score of it.

 # Index
-blacklisted-words.txt - File that contains blacklisted words, new line separated. tweets.txt - File that contains the tweets that need to be checked. newTweets.text - File returned by the script that contains the original tweets and the profanity score.
+blacklisted-words.txt - File that contains blacklisted words, new line separated.<br>
+tweets.txt - File that contains the tweets that need to be checked.<br>
+newTweets.text - File returned by the script that contains the original tweets and the profanity score.